sam9s/racen-joveheal/docs/incident_report_dec18_2025.md

 ### The Core Problem
 The production deployment script (`start_production.sh`) was running Next.js as a **background process** using `&`, which caused the main shell process (PID 1) to exit immediately after spawning the services.

+### WHY This Core Problem Occurred (The TRUE Root Cause)

+**This is critical to understand:** The backgrounding bug was introduced by the AI Agent in an earlier session (commit `907d8a1` - "Improve application deployment and startup configurations") as part of a "fast cold start" optimization.

+**Why it wasn't noticed earlier:**
+1. The change was made to speed up startup by running Flask and Next.js in parallel
+2. **Internal development environment continued to work** because Replit's workflow runner keeps background processes alive differently than Autoscale
+3. **Production was still running the OLD deployment** - Autoscale doesn't automatically redeploy when code changes; it only redeploys when you explicitly publish
+4. So the old (working) version continued serving traffic, masking the bug

+**What triggered the failure:**
+1. When you attempted to switch from Autoscale → Reserved VM → back to Autoscale
+2. This forced Replit to **tear down the old deployment** and create a fresh one
+3. The fresh deployment used the **new (broken) script** for the first time
+4. That's when the 404s started

+**In summary:** The bug was a latent defect introduced by the Agent.
+It was hidden because the old deployment kept running.
+The deployment type switch exposed the bug by forcing a fresh deployment.

 ### Why This Caused 404 Errors
 Replit Autoscale monitors **PID 1** (the main process).
 When PID 1 exits:
 1. Autoscale interprets this as "the app has finished running"